-The condition happens as a result of the separation of the rectus abdominis muscle.
+This condition happens as a result of the separation of the rectus abdominis muscle.
 The rectus abdominis muscle is the large muscle that extends along with the height of your belly.
 It has a right part and a left part, separated by a narrow band of tough collagenous tissue called “linea alba” that runs along your midline.
-When the linea alba becomes weak, thin, and wide, usually in the aftermath of pregnancy, the right and left parts of the rectus abdominis to become too far apart with a soft gap in between.
+When the linea alba becomes weak, thin, and wide – usually in the aftermath of pregnancy – the right and left parts of the rectus abdominis become too far apart with a soft gap in between.
 The gap along the midline of your belly can be small or can extend along the whole midline of your abdomen.
-This makes your belly bulge forward (like a balloon), and can cause many problems like; a hernia, incontinence, and back pain, all of which can be treated with a tummy tuck.
+This makes your belly bulge forward, and can cause many problems like; a hernia, incontinence, and back pain, all of which may be treated with an abdominoplasty.

 The main cause of rectus divarication is pregnancy and childbirth.
 During pregnancy, a woman’s body goes through a lot of hormonal and physical changes.
-The uterus grows and becomes massive to accommodate the developing fetus, pushing your organs away and stretching your abdomen in all directions.
-To help the muscles relax and stretch more, your placenta and ovaries also produce a hormone called “relaxin” in addition to progesterone.
+The uterus grows to accommodate the developing foetus, pushing your organs away and stretching your abdomen in all directions.
+To help the muscles relax and stretch more, your placenta and ovaries also produce a hormone called ‘relaxin’ in addition to progesterone.

 Things don’t usually go back to how they were before pregnancy.
 In many women, the linea alba becomes irreversibly overstretched, and a soft gap in the middle of the abdomen between the ab muscles will develop.
-Abdominoplasty (tummy tuck) with muscle repair restores the integrity of the rectus abdominis, tightens your belly, and removes all the excess skin.
+Abdominoplasty with muscle repair restores the integrity of the rectus abdominis, tightens your belly, and removes excess skin.

 The problems and symptoms of diastasis recti are not purely cosmetic.
-Rectus divarication can cause a variety of aesthetic and functional problems, such as;
+Rectus divarication can cause a variety of aesthetic and functional problems, including:

-The most common symptom of rectus diastasis is a bulging belly.
-Women who have separated tummy muscles usually complain of an obvious protrusion above, below, or all-around their belly button.
+The most common symptom of rectus diastasis is a bulging abdomen.
+Women who have separated tummy muscles usually have an obvious protrusion above, below, or around their belly button.
 In some women, the soft gap between the muscles becomes so wide that bulging can reach the size of a football.

 Lower back pain

 One of the symptoms of diastasis recti is lower back pain.
-The rectus abdominis muscle is a crucial part of your core muscles; the muscles largely responsible for balance and posture.
-Rectus divarication weakens the rectus abdominis muscle and puts more stress on your back muscles which contract disproportionately to make up for the imbalance.
+The rectus abdominis muscle is a crucial part of your core muscles, the muscles largely responsible for balance and posture.
+Rectus divarication weakens the rectus abdominis muscle and puts more stress on the back muscles which contract disproportionately to make up for the imbalance.
 This abnormal straining of the back muscles can cause chronic lower back pain.
-Fortunately, a tummy tuck with muscle repair can help improve back pain post-pregnancy.

 Urinary incontinence is not uncommon after pregnancy and childbirth.
 Weak abdominal muscles and a weak pelvic floor are usually the cause of incontinence in women after pregnancy.
 Many women tend to use pads to avoid leaking urine when laughing, sneezing, or exercising.
 Abdominoplasty may help treat urinary incontinence after pregnancy.
-According to a 2018 study published in the journal of The American Society of Plastic Surgeons (ASPS), diastasis recti repair during a tummy tuck can significantly reduce incontinence.
+According to a 2018 study published in the Journal of The American Society of Plastic Surgeons (ASPS), diastasis recti repair during an abdominoplasty can significantly reduce incontinence.

 Rectus divarication can allow your intestines to move around inside your abdomen in ways they’re not meant to.
 This can lead to gastrointestinal problems, such as constipation and abdominal discomfort.
 If you have a hernia, the bowel loops can get stuck in the defect every now and then.
 This can cause both pain and constipation.
 If a loop gets stuck and doesn’t go back in, you risk developing a bowel obstruction.
 If this occurs you will need immediate surgery.

 Occasionally, rectus diastasis can improve without any intervention as your body recovers after pregnancy.
-For most women, however, this is not the case.
+For many, however, this is not the case.
 One non-surgical way to treat diastasis recti is through physiotherapy.
-Special focused exercises with a certified physiotherapist can reduce tummy muscle separation and improve your bulging belly, however, this is not usually very effective.
+Special focused exercises with a certified physiotherapist may reduce stomach muscle separation and improve the distention in the stomach.

-The best and most effective way to treat diastasis recti is surgery.
-Diastasis recti surgery can permanently close the defect and bring the two sides of the rectus abdominis muscle tight together.
-Diastasis recti repair is usually done during abdominoplasty (tummy tuck) and not alone.
-A tummy tuck will strengthen your abdominal wall, remove the excess skin, and tighten your belly, all in one procedure.
+Diastasis recti surgery can permanently repair the defect and bring the two sides of the rectus abdominis muscle tight together.
+Diastasis recti repair is usually done during abdominoplasty and not alone.
+An abdominoplasty will strengthen your abdominal wall, remove the excess skin, and tighten your belly, all in one procedure.
 If you happen to have a hernia as well, Dr Rubinstein will also repair it during surgery.

 Abdominoplasty is an invasive surgical procedure, and there are several factors that play a role in reducing complications and determining the quality of the outcomes.
-You’re a good candidate for a tummy tuck if:
+You may be a suitable candidate if:

 - You’re not planning on getting pregnant again